 - Today

-- Finish Locke
+- ► Finish Locke

-- Minds and self

 - Abstract ideas and language

-- Review Sessions
+- Review Session

-- This evening at 7pm here, with me

-- Tomorrow (Wednesday) at 7 with Emir in the philosophy building
+- ► Tomorrow (Wednesday) at 7 with Sean in the philosophy building

 - Thursday: Midterm

 - You may bring a laptop to type your exam.

-- You may write longhand.
+- ► You may write longhand.

 Four Central Topics in Locke's Work